 Eleven teams of students from the BA (Hons) Architecture and BA (Hons) Architecture Technology and the Environment courses took part in the competition, and one winning design was then developed by University of Plymouth academics and natural builder Duncan Passmore, with construction beginning on-site in October.

-The 10-week build will be led by professionals working with around 125 students from the University, providing many with their first taste of a full-scale construction project.
+The 10-week build was led by professionals working with around 125 students from the University, providing many with their first taste of a full-scale construction project.
 The project is integrated into BA (Hons) Architecture coursework led by Lecturer in Architecture Andy Humphreys.

-It will use local and sustainable materials including larch, Douglas fir and sheep’s wool, while craft tutors on the Trust’s wide-ranging craft education programme will create a bespoke interior that will provide guests with a unique experience as part of the Trust’s new camping initiative.
+The pod was constructed using local and sustainable materials including larch, Douglas fir and sheep’s wool, while craft tutors on the Trust’s wide-ranging craft education programme helped create a bespoke interior that will provide guests with a unique experience as part of the Trust’s new camping initiative.

-The collaboration, which is being led by University of Plymouth Head of Architecture and Built Environment Simon Bradbury and Dartington Hall Trust Craft Learning Programme Manager Lou Rainbow, is part of a longer-term ambition to support students’ learning in sustainable education through direct experience of making.
+The design and consultation collaboration between the University of Plymouth and Dartington Hall Trust is part of a longer-term ambition to support students’ learning in sustainable education through direct experience of making.